ESPN: Programming

 Many of ESPN's documentary programs (such as 30 for 30 and Nine for IX) are produced by ESPN Films, a film division created in March 2008 as a restructuring of ESPN Original Entertainment, a programming division that was originally formed in 2001.
-30 for 30 started airing in 2009 and continues airing to this day.
-Each episode is through the eyes of a well known filmmaker and has featured some of the biggest directors in Hollywood.
+30 for 30 started airing in 2009 and continues today.
+Each episode is through the eyes of a well-known filmmaker and has featured some of the biggest directors in Hollywood.
 The 30 for 30 film O.J.: Made in America won the Academy Award for Best Documentary Feature in 2017, the first such Oscar for ESPN.

-Ultimate Fighting Championship signed a five-year contract with ESPN starting 2019 on ESPN and ESPN+ which estimate every quarter 2 event on UFC on ESPN and 6 events on UFC Fight Night on ESPN+.
+The Ultimate Fighting Championship (UFC) signed a five-year contract with ESPN starting in 2019, in which ESPN would pay $300 million per year for UFC rights to carry 42 live events annually on ESPN and ESPN+.

 In March 2019, ESPN announced a new betting-themed daily program, Daily Wager, hosted by the network's gambling analyst Doug Kezirian.
-The program was ESPN's first regularly scheduled program solely dedicated to gaming-related content.
+The program was ESPN's first regularly scheduled program solely dedicated to gambling-related content.
 On May 14, 2019, ESPN announced a deal with casino operator Caesars Entertainment to establish an ESPN-branded studio at The LINQ Hotel & Casino in Las Vegas to produce betting-themed content.

-In order to help offset the impact of COVID-19 on its business, Walt Disney CEO Bob Chapek indicated during a fourth-quarter fiscal year 2021 earnings conference that the company would increase its presence in online sports betting, including in partnership with third parties.
+To help offset the impact of COVID-19 on its business, Walt Disney CEO Bob Chapek indicated during a 2021 earnings conference that the company would increase its presence in online sports betting, including in partnership with third parties.

 In 2023, The Pat McAfee Show moved to ESPN as part of a five-year, $85 million deal.
 The show replaced the Noon ET airing of SportsCenter and This Just In with Max Kellerman.

+In 2025, ESPN released the documentary Not So Fast, My Friend: A Lee Corso Special on August 22, airing on Corso's 90th birthday to celebrate his contributions to broadcasting and college football.

 Related channels

 ESPN on ABC

-Since September 2, 2006, ESPN has been integrated with the sports division of sister broadcast network ABC, with sports events televised on that network airing under the banner ESPN on ABC; much of ABC's sports coverage since the rebranding has become increasingly limited to secondary coverage of sporting events whose broadcast rights are held by ESPN (such as NBA games, NHL games, and the X Games and its related qualifying events) as well as a limited array of events not broadcast on ESPN (most notably, the NBA Finals).
+Since September 2, 2006, ESPN has been integrated with the sports division of sister broadcast network ABC, with sports events televised on that network airing under the banner ESPN on ABC; much of ABC's sports coverage since the rebranding has become increasingly limited to secondary coverage of sporting events in which broadcast rights are held by ESPN (such as NBA games, NHL games, and the X Games and its related qualifying events) as well as a limited array of events not broadcast on ESPN (most notably, the NBA Finals).

 ESPN2

 ESPN2 was launched on October 1, 1993.
-It carried a broad mix of event coverage from conventional sports—including auto racing, college basketball and NHL hockey—to extreme sports—such as BMX, skateboarding and motocross.
+It carried a broad mix of event coverage from conventional sports—including auto racing, college basketball, and NHL hockey—to extreme sports—such as BMX, skateboarding, and motocross.
 The "ESPN BottomLine", a ticker displaying sports news and scores during all programming that is now used by all of ESPN's networks, originated on ESPN2 in 1995.
 In the late 1990s, ESPN2 was gradually reformatted to serve as a secondary outlet for ESPN's mainstream sports programming.